joewickes/codewars/README.md

 # codewars

-A repo to store my work working on codewars kata for different languages
+A repo to store my work for codewars kata in different languages

 ##List of languages I'm currently learning:
 - JavaScript